 “That's not the African cuisine I'm promoting.
 I'm promoting fine dining, something elegant, something you wouldn't be ashamed to serve in a top-rated restaurant anywhere in the world.”

 Game and fish are very African, he says when we get into a discussion about African specialty items.
 “And seafood — like crab.
 The way people eat crayfish in Mozambique is really an African way of eating.”

 African Food on Another Level

 Thinking of African food in terms of comfort food or any cliche “is like me saying Italian is only spaghetti bolognese or pizza.
 Only someone who knows nothing about food will say that; someone who doesn't know how diverse and rich Italian cuisine is.

 “I believe our duty as African chefs to take African food to another level.
 Nobody will do it for us,” says the judge on Little Cook, Big Cook, a 13-episode TV series currently running on South Africa's SABC 3.

-But “you cook it for a long time, puree it and infuse it with truffle oil and it becomes — I don’t like the world refined, but let’s say ‘posh’.”
-His version of Afro-fusion and something that sits very well as a substitute for potato au gratin http://allrecipes.com/recipe/creamy-au-gratin-potatoes/ or a delicate mash with a classic French dish.
+“You cook it for a long time, puree it and infuse it with truffle oil and it becomes — I don't like the world refined, but let's say posh.”
+His version of Afro-fusion and something that sits very well as a substitute for potato au gratin or a delicate mash with a classic French dish.